-At the heart of all patient-centered care in 2021 should be a supportive team backing the patient in multiple facets.
+At the heart of all patient-centered care should be a supportive team backing the patient in multiple facets.
 Here’s how to implement it.

 - Colleen Velez: Corporation for Supportive Housing (CSH)